 And why do we only feel them when we do a lot of sport?
 This is where the oxygen supply is important.
 Lactic acid only occurs when oxygen is not available for metabolism, that is, when the supply of oxygen to the muscles decreases as a result of intense exercise.

 Recently this theory has been discarded since there is an extremely rare disease, McArdle's disease, which is characterized by the inability to degrade glycogen (obtaining lactate from glycogen).
 People with this disease experience delayed onset despite not being able to degrade glycogen.

 The theory most supported by the scientific community defends that delayed onset muscular soreness could be caused by muscle pain and inflammation suffered as a result of small micro-rupture of muscle fibers.
 In muscle cells we have a protein called creatine kinase that is released into the blood when muscle damage occurs.
 This new theory is supported by studies in which they associate high levels of creatine kinase in the blood with delayed onset muscular soreness and muscle damage.

-Access to your ADNTRO report and find out your genetic predisposition to suffer from delayed onset muscular soreness.
+Access your report of ADNTRO and know your genetic predisposition to suffer from stiffness.